jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

     * Define a **max spot price** and get the instance while the current spot price < max.
 The hourly spot price varies based on offer and capacity.
     * if the current spot price > max, then instance will be stopped
-    * with spot block we can a time frame without interruptions.
+    * with spot block we can define a time frame without interruptions.
     * The expected state is defined in a 'spot request' which can be cancelled.
 One time or persistent request types are supported.
 Cancel a spot request does not terminate instances, but need to be the first thing to do and then terminate the instances.
     * Spot fleets allow to automatically request spot instance with the lowest price.